 I find myself lazing in my mid-morning read, pondering on how much my spoken thoughts contrast those of what I voiced just a few years ago.
-It’s without a doubt that with my opportunity of a worldly view, I’ve learnt of many values; how to get by without knowing the local language, an understanding of other culture, patience, to say the least.
+It’s without a doubt that with the opportunities I’ve had, I’ve learnt many valuable lessons.
 But my tolerance for an increasing amount of issues is what I owe thanks to diminishing the ugly words that previously spilled from my mouth.

 I grew up in a high school where it wasn’t out of the ordinary to hear – she’s a whore, he’s a trouble maker, she’s an attention seeker… you get the gist.
 Knowing how global gossip of this kind is, I’m sure your school was the same.

 Though not once did I, or even the adults around me, consider the reason why many people act a certain way.
 And even if we did know, and I’m telling you we don’t, we’ve all become accustomed to our own interpretations, way of dealing, and surrounding influences that are all undeniably unique to ourselves.
 Making it impossible to understand another being’s actions in life.